 Pentland Hills Icelandics

-has several young horses back into training after a winter off and they will soon be for sale to the right homes.
+We have several young horses back into training after a winter off and they will soon be for sale to the right homes.
 A ‘real’ winter which had Paula and I often struggling through massive snowdrifts (at times the tractor gave up and got stuck) just feeding cattle, sheep and horses.
 Prakkari, Osi, Pudra and others will be up for sale.

 We have also started breeding Icelandic horses again after a break of a few years.
 Last year we used two young well bred stallions from Denmark and our favourite mares with great temperaments, good height, clear supple gaits, and interesting colours.
 There are five foals due this month of May/June so do get in touch if you are interested in coming to see them and perhaps putting your name on one early on.
 We aim as we have always done in the past to produce well balanced, interesting riding horses which are pleasing to the eye, are of a good size, are easily and clearly gaited for smoothness for the rider and are bold, willing and co-operative.